 Our American Quarter Horses are consistently ranked among the best in the breed, as evidenced by our receipt of the AQHA Best Remuda Award and as an AQHA All-Time Leading Breeder of Performance Horses, Race Money-Earners and Winners.
 A steady stream of champion performance, race and ranch horses bred and produced by the Four SixesTM and our clients are often featured in the news.

-The ranch’s resident veterinarian and Horse Division Manager, Dr. Glenn Blodgett, directs the award-winning equine breeding program.
+The ranch’s resident veterinarian and Horse Division Manager, Nathan Canaday, DVM, directs the award-winning equine breeding program.
 A recipient of the AQHA Best Remuda Award and as an AQHA All-Time Leading Breeder of Performance Horses, Race Money-Earners and Race Winners.
-Dr Blodgett has cultivated a steady stream of champion performance, race and ranch horses produced by the Four Sixes and our clients.
+The ranch has cultivated a steady stream of champion performance, race and ranch horses produced by the Four Sixes and our clients.

-The ranch stands some of the most popular stallions in the Quarter Horse industry, and modern technology allows for semen to be cooled, frozen and shipped almost anywhere in the world.
+The ranch stands some of the most popular stallions in the Quarter Horse industry, and modern technology allows for semen to be cooled, frozen and shipped to almost anywhere in the world.
 Fourteen pastures make up approximately 10,000 acres of annual grain crops, improved grasses, and native rangeland, which are managed primarily for horse production.

 With rolling hills and rough, rocky terrain, the Four Sixes’ pastures are large.
 Gathering cattle is not an easy task and requires a talented partner.
 The cowboys don’t handle and work the cattle with four-wheelers like many people do today.
 Back when the ranch was established, four-wheelers didn’t exist, so necessity transcended over the years into having these really good cow horses to do the work, and we have developed a breeding program that provides us just that.

 Our operation requires that we have a working partner that is sound, good-legged and good-footed.
 A horse with a good back and a good set of withers that has endurance and will carry a cowboy all day long is needed.
 Horses loaded with stamina, smooth-traveling, smooth-moving and speed are important in doing a lot of ranch chores, but cow sense is extremely important to sort, gather, and move cattle around.
 Then there is the fact that we all like to ride good-looking horses!